5 Amplifier circuits

 pict

-Figure 5.1: Amplifier circuit with BJT and MOST from chapter 4, with their SSEC
+Figure 5.1: Amplifier circuits with BJT and MOST from chapter 4, with their SSEC

 In general a transistor is a three terminal device that behaves like a (nonlinear) voltage controlled current source (VCCS).
 To be able to behave like a VCCS a device must be at least a two-port device.
 From a fundamental point of view a two-port device has 4 terminals, whereas a transistor has just 3 which implies that the two ports share one terminal.